asutosh223/final_exam/README.md

 |	Shell weight	| continuous	   | grams	|after being dried          |
 |	Rings	        | integer			   |        |+1.5 gives the age in years|

-Predicting the age of abalone from physical measurements.
-The age of abalone is determined by cutting the shell through the cone, staining it, and counting the number of rings through a microscope -- a boring and time-consuming task.
-Other measurements, which are easier to obtain, are used to predict the age.
-Further information, such as weather patterns and location (hence food availability) may be required to solve the problem.

 From the original data examples with missing values were removed (the majority having the predicted value missing), and the ranges of the continuous values have been scaled for use with an ANN (by dividing by 200).

 ## Proposed Solution
 Given is the attribute name, attribute type, the measurement unit and a brief description.
+The abalone dataset from UCI Machine Learning Arvhives comes with the goal of attempting to predict abalone age (through the number of rings on the shell) given various descriptive attributes of the abalone (Shell sizes, weights of whole abalone and parts of shucked abalone).
+In following this goal, we will attempt to predict rings using the the shell sizes (height, length, width), and weights (shell weight, shucked weight, viscera weight, whole weight).
+The problem associated with this dataset is that these descriptive attributes are all heavily correlated.

 The number of rings is the value to predict: either as a continuous value or as a classification problem.

+Apply different regression techniques:

+We are interested in performing various regression techniques such as additive models, interactions, polynomial transformations of the variables etc to be able to predict and assess the accuracy of our prediction.

 ## Benchmark Model